KevinNatera/ios-types-variables-logic-operations-lab-1/README.md

 (14 % 2 < 4) || (243 % 13 > 2) || (52 % 3 > 5)
 ```
+The first and the last examples are true.
 ***
 ## 5. Which of the follow is true?